SharePortation/SharePortation-Protocol-SPP-Example/README.md

 To stay up to date on SPP, please **subscribe to the [SPP-announce](https://groups.google.com/a/groups.shareportation.org/g/SPP-announce) mailing list** for general updates, the **[wg-SPP](https://groups.google.com/a/groups.shareportation.org/g/wg-SPP) mailing list** for Working Group details and meetings, and read our **[Community Wiki](https://github.com/shareportation/SharePortation-Protocol-SPP-Example/wiki)**.

-The Mobility Data Specification is an open source project with all development taking place on GitHub and public meetings through our [SPP Working Group](https://github.com/shareportation/SharePortation-Protocol-SPP-Example/wiki/SPP-Working-Group).
+The SharePortation is an open source project with all development taking place on GitHub and public meetings through our [SPP Working Group](https://github.com/shareportation/SharePortation-Protocol-SPP-Example/wiki/SPP-Working-Group).
 Comments and ideas can be shared by [starting a discussion](https://github.com/shareportation/SharePortation-Protocol-SPP-Example/discussions), [creating an issue](https://github.com/shareportation/SharePortation-Protocol-SPP-Example/issues), suggesting changes with [a pull request](https://github.com/shareportation/SharePortation-Protocol-SPP-Example/pulls), and attending meetings.
 Before contributing, please review our SPP [CONTRIBUTING](https://github.com/shareportation/governance/blob/master/CONTRIBUTING.md) and [CODE OF CONDUCT](https://github.com/shareportation/governance/blob/master/CODE_OF_CONDUCT.md) pages to understand guidelines and policies for participation.

 **Read our [How to Get Involved in the SharePortation](https://www.shareportation.org/how-to-get-involved-in-the-open-mobility-foundation/) blog post for more detail and an overview of how the SPP is organized.**